KlazHTT/personal-website/pages/about.md

 This URL has been my online home for many years and acts as a central hub for my online identity, communication, and work.

 - Hosted on [Bear](https://bearblog.dev/) — A privacy-first, no-nonsense, super-fast blogging platform
-- Logo designed by [AIRA Studio](https://www.linkedin.com/in/aira-studio-902a37243/). — Fancy.
+- Logo designed by [AIRA Studio](https://www.linkedin.com/in/aira-studio-902a37243/). — Fancy, huh?

-- Images and screenshots for games were either taken by myself or from media press kits put together by the game's developers and/or publishers.
+Images and screenshots for games were either taken by myself or from media press kits put together by the game's developers and/or publishers.

 Any opinions posted here are my own and not representative of any of my employers (whether past, future, and/or present) or clients.